 In this twilight of the old empires, Switzerland had moved closer to modernity with an established stable and settled republican state, having adopted its federal constitution in 1848.
 In the mountainous Swiss valleys, life continued much as it had for centuries before, dominated by the seasons, agriculture and the great glaciers.
 However, in one valley, change was coming fast.

-It was set up to establish and expand the hydroelectric power of the river Lonza for the manufacture of electrochemical and electrometallurgical products.
+When Elektrizitätswerk Lonza was founded in 1897, it was a joint-stock company with a share capital of CHF 800,000 (around CHF 27 million today).
+The company was set up to establish and expand the hydroelectric power of the River Lonza for the manufacture of electrochemical and electrometallurgical products.
 The Gampel 1 power station was completed by 1898 and was the first large plant in the Valais canton; furnaces began producing carbide in August 1898.
 These early days were beset with problems including late deliveries, explosions, floods and low yields.

 The beginning of the Twentieth Century was a time of great optimism in Europe with advances in technology and science gathering momentum.
 Within the first four years, air conditioning and the world’s first fully synthetic plastic (Bakelite) had been invented, the first radio programme had been broadcast and the first Model T rolled off Henry Ford’s production line.
 As the old order began to shift, modern social issues were coming into focus with women gaining the vote in Finland and universal suffrage becoming an increasingly important topic in many other countries.